kmthehippie/Calculator/README.md

     push digits onto array
     join the stuff from array to create a string of number convert string to number
+    - if array is not empty then it will stop adding numbers in. the next button pressed, it stops because array a is not empty what should i do to create the arrays.

     if a is not empty but b is empty create array